amlmiguel/RxJS/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+# RxJS
+Project built to learn how to combine streams from multiple data sources, create action streams to react more easily to user actions, and much more.